Can Solar Panels Damage My Roof?

-As solar panel installations spread throughout the country, it is more likely to see homeowners asking themselves if installing a PV system will damage their roof.
-Roof repairs can be expensive, which is why it is wise to make sure our PV systems won’t imply further costs in the future associated with our roof.
+As solar panel installations spread throughout the country, it is more likely to see homeowners asking themselves if installing solar panels will damage their roof.
+Having solar panels installed is expensive so you don’t need the issue of paying for roof repairs aswell further down the line, which is why it is wise to make sure your solar panels won’t cause any damage to your roof.

 Solar Panel Mounting Options